 - Directions were also imposed on iClick Media for breaching the Accountability Obligation.

 Is Your company ready for Vulnerability Assessment & Penetration Testing (VAPT)?

 Vulnerability Assessment & Penetration Testing (VAPT) is necessary to spot your vulnerability.
 VAPT result shall deliver quality assessment through the eyes of both a hacker and an experienced and certified security expert to discover where you can improve your security posture.

-The findings (vulnerabilities) would be delivered as reports that shall be used to effectively remediate any of the vulnerabilities and answer these following questions:
+The findings (vulnerabilities) would be delivered as reports that shall be used to effectively remediate any of the vulnerabilities and answer the following questions:

-- How vulnerable are you from the internet or intranet?
+- How vulnerable are you to the internet or intranet?

 - What are the exploitable vulnerabilities?

 - Do you have unnecessary service running?